siddhi-io/siddhi/docs/documentation/siddhi-architecture.md

 ![Siddhi Component Architecture](../images/architecture/siddhi-architecture-highlevel.png "Siddhi Component Architecture")

-Here Siddhi Core module is responsible for maintaining the execution logic, and interacting with the external environment and systems to consuming and publishing events.
+Here Siddhi Core module is responsible for maintaining the execution logic, interacting with the external environment and systems for consuming and publishing events.
 It uses multiple components to achieve its tasks such as:

 - Siddhi Manager : This is one of the critical component inside Siddhi Core that is responsible for managing Siddhi App Runtimes and facilitate their functionality via Siddhi Context with periodic state persistence, statistics reporting and extension loading.